openlibhums/books/docs/USER_GUIDE.md

 ### Formats

 This is where manuscript files are uploaded.
-Various file types can be used, such as PDF, ePub and Mobi.
+Various file types can be used, such as PDF, EPUB and Mobi.

 ![The page where manuscript files can be uploaded.
 Fields are described in the text below this image.](images/books_add_format.png)